 Please take a moment to review our new 5×5.wirelesswatch.jp website.
 Indeed, The ®evolution Continues.
 Yoroshiku!

 It’s sassy, not clunky – but analog only.
 If this sounds like an ode to Japan’s first Tellycelly, please make your call swift: The TV will only run about an hour before the batteries poop, but the sales potential is, we think, killer.
 Vodafone’s V601N [.pdf] from NEC, on sale in December, follows Japan’s long consumer electronics tradition; namely, a cool, high-tech gadget that will sell at a premium by the truckload.
 Watch the tube, no pesky packet fees, grab screen shots and capture live video from broadcast programs, access TV guides via browser, and use it as a remote to control your karaoke machine.
-Watch our exclusive WWJ video clip of the ‘next big thing’ in action at Vodafone’s October press conference when the unit was introduced.
-Full Program Run-time 3:16
+Watch our exclusive WWJ video clip of the ‘next big thing’ in action at Vodafone’s October press conference when it was introduced.

 While the analog TV capability is eye-catching, this phone is no slouch when it comes to mobile Internet.
 It features enhanced “Movie Sha Mail” video mail using MPEG-4 video files (up to 10 seconds), a 262,144-color TFT display, and a 310,000-pixel CCD camera.
 With the TV switched off, it has a standby time of about 450 hours and you can talk for approximately 125 minutes (yes: it makes voice calls, also).
 No price has been set, but if past price points for high-end 2G models are any indication, the V601N should hit the streets at around 29,000 yen.